Stratonicea (Caria): North gate and nymphaeum

 In the center of the north side of the circuit wall surrounding the Hellenistic and Roman city was a monumental gate, which marked the point at which the road from the sanctuary of Hekate at Lagina entered the city.
 It consisted of a pair of arched gateways with a total width of c.
 42.5 m.
 Between the two gateways on the side facing the city was a semicircular nymphaeum decorated with two tiers of Corinthian columns and niches for statues.
 It has been dated to the late Antonine or early Severan period, with many later repairs.
 In front of the nymphaeum was an open square from which a broad colonnaded street, c.
 8.70 m wide, continued south to the center of the city.
 During repairs in the 4th and 5th centuries AD the original Corinthian columns flanking the road were replaced with Doric, and mosaic floors were added in the eastern portico.

 Roman baths and latrine

 The remains of one Roman bath, dated to the 2nd century AD, have been excavated in the western part of the city.
 Two other baths are attested by inscriptions.
 Near the western bath is a Roman public latrine with a capacity of c.
 60 people.

 Christian remains and episcopal see

-Stratonicea was Christianized early.
-In 2021, archaeologists excavated a church which was built after the earthquake of 365 AD and continued in use until the 7th century, after which the area was used as a cemetery.
+n 2021, archaeologists excavated a church which was built after the earthquake of 365 AD and continued in use until the 7th century, after which the area was used as a cemetery.

 The Notitiae Episcopatuum mention the see of Stratonicea up to the 13th century among the suffragans of Stauropolis.
 Only three of its bishops are known, by their signatures at councils: